Eastpointe, Michigan: Athletics

 East Detroit High School produced a number of professional football players, including Gary Ballman, Ron Kramer, Matt Hernandez, and Mickey Walker.

 Dennis Brown is a former American football player and coach.
 In 1995, Brown was hired as the head football coach at East Detroit High School.

 The Detroit Caesars were a professional softball team that played from 1977 through 1979 in the American Professional Slow Pitch Softball League (APSPL), winning two pro softball championships while playing at Memorial Field in East Detroit.
 The team disbanded after the 1979 season, but the Detroit Auto Kings would play the 1980 season in the North American Softball League (NASL) at Memorial Field before ceasing play at the end of the season and ending professional softball played in East Detroit.

-In popular culture

-The "Recruiters" sketch from Mr. Show with Bob and David was set in East Detroit.